Witcham Gravel helmet: Description

 The helmet primarily comprises eight components: a skull cap, a brow piece, an occiput, a neck guard, two raised ear protectors, and two cheek guards, of which one remains.
 The surviving pieces are made of copper alloy; the cap, neck guard, and cheek guards were tinned, creating the appearance of a gold band surrounding a silver helmet.
-Originally they were attached to an iron core by two rivets on either side, six along the neck guard, and one split pin at front and at back, but the iron now remains only as corrosion.
+Originally, they were attached to an iron core by two rivets on either side, six along the neck guard, and one split pin at front and at back, but the iron now remains only as corrosion at the apex of the helmet.

 The surviving pieces of the helmet are almost entirely decorative, and would have imparted very little protection by themselves.
 They are made of thin metal, proving an easy medium for repoussé work.
 Four semicircular designs were made with repoussé punch marks, two each on the brow piece and the occiput.
 Lines of repoussé work were also punched across the join between the neck guard and occiput, and at the top of the occiput and brow piece.
 The unique feature of the helmet, not known on any other Roman helmet, is the presence of three hollow bosses on the neck guard.
-These were both soldered and riveted on; the latter attachments would also help hold the copper alloy components to the iron core.
+These were both soldered and riveted on; the riveting would have also helped hold the copper alloy components to the iron core.
 Circular remnants suggest that other bosses were placed above each ear, and over the split pin at the front.
 Five small bosses were likewise riveted to the ornate cheek guards, already featuring repoussage depicting naturalistic ears.
 None of these bosses survive, although their impressions remain.
+A linear mark above the dexter brow indicates that the helmet sustained a blow, but it is unknown whether this occurred before deposition, or during the turf digging that led to the helmet's discovery.

 The helmet would have also had a crest.
 Markings at the apex of the skull cap indicate the former presence of a crest box, 20.5 cm long by 2.3 cm wide, joined by six rivets: two each at the front, centre, and back.
 The box would have been made of organic materials such as wood filled with horsehair, and has since decayed.